exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 But any Byzantine node could step out from deterministic algorithm and use another signatures list for anchoring transaction.
-It may create a transaction with the same anchor hash (the same data-output) but another tx-id and spread it to the bitcoin network.
-Such non-standard transactions make a problem: we want to build new anchoring transaction even if previous is still not included in any bitcoin block.
+It may create a transaction with the same anchor hash (the same data-output) but another tx-id and broadcast it to the bitcoin network.
+Such non-standard transactions make a problem: new anchoring transaction may be built even if previous is still not included in any bitcoin block.
 However, there is a chance that this previous transaction or one of its ancestors were mutated by a malicious validator as described above, and the